NVIDIA/Megatron-LM/README.md

 For cases where memory is very tight, `full` checkpointing saves just the inputs to a transformer layer, or a block of transformer layers, and recomputes everything else.
 To turn on full activation recompute use `--recompute-granularity full`.
 When using full activation recomputation, there are two methods: `uniform` and `block`, chosen using the `--recompute-method` argument.

 * Uniform method uniformly divides the Transformer layers into groups of layers and stores the input activations of each group in the memory.
 The baseline group size is 1 and, in this case, the input activation of each Transformer layer is checkpointed.
-When the GPU memory is insufficient, increasing the number of layers per group reduces the memory usage thus enables running a bigger model.
+When the GPU memory is insufficient, increasing the number of layers per group reduces the memory usage thus enabling running a bigger model.
 For example, when using the number of layers per group of 4, the input activation of each group of 4 Transformer layers is checkpointed.

 * Block method checkpoints the input activations of a set number of individual Transformer layers per pipeline stage and do the rest of layers without any checkpointing.
 This method can be used to skip checkpointing some Transformer layers until the GPU memory is fully used, which is applicable only when there is unused GPU memory.
 Checkpointing fewer transformer layers avoids unnecessary activation recomputation in the backprop thus improves training performance.
 For example, when we specify 5 layers to checkpoint of 8 layers per pipeline stage, the input activations of only the first 5 Transformer layers are checkpointed and activation recomputation for the rest 3 layers is not needed in the backprop.